-The methodology design should be developed by the Consultant in consideration of the information outlined in this ToR to ensure accuracy and rigor.
+The consultant should develop the methodology design in consideration of the information outlined in this ToR to ensure accuracy and rigor.
 A detailed methodology, including data collection methods, should be included in the technical proposal, which will be further improved in consultation with the ISPR team during the inception phase of the evaluation.
 The choice of methods must also consider the needs and capacities of the different target groups and stakeholders.

-Cross-sectional studies will be conducted in the project implementation areas of Juba, Yambio, and Wau.
-The consultant is expected to conduct a participatory evaluation providing for meaningful involvement by beneficiaries, and other interested stakeholders.
+Cross-sectional studies will be conducted in Juba, Yambio, and Wau project implementation areas.
+The consultant is expected to conduct a participatory evaluation, providing meaningful involvement to beneficiaries and other interested stakeholders.

 Primary and secondary data are expected to be gathered using a mixed method to evaluate project implementation.
-Thus, the evaluation will involve collecting the following data: Quantitative data: It will be used to measure indicators of the project expressed in terms of numbers/percentages (quantitative indicators).
-Information will be collected using a questionnaire survey which will be administered to a sample of households.
-The consultant will determine the sampling technique and size which would be representative, and adequate to detect the changes observed and do basic descriptive statistics.
+Thus, the evaluation will collect the following data: Quantitative data: It will be used to measure project indicators expressed in numbers/percentages (quantitative indicators).
+Information will be collected using a questionnaire survey, which will be administered to a sample of households.
+The consultant will determine the sampling technique and size, which would be representative and adequate to detect the changes observed and do basic descriptive statistics.

-Qualitative data: Qualitative information will be collected through Focus Group Discussions (FGDs), Key Informant Interviews (KIIs), and In-depth Interviews (IDIs) with key stakeholders including beneficiaries, community leaders, community/traditional leaders, MPs from Transitional National Legislative Assembly in Juba, MPs State Legislative Assemblies, Representatives of Civil society organizations, Journalists, media houses and Community members, religious leaders, youth, women, private sector, and Anti-Corruption Commission officials and others to be determined during inception.
+Qualitative data: Qualitative information will be collected through Focus Group Discussions (FGDs), Key Informant Interviews (KIIs), and In-depth Interviews (IDIs) with key stakeholders, including beneficiaries, community leaders, community/traditional leaders, MPs from Transitional National Legislative Assembly in Juba, MPs State Legislative Assemblies, Representatives of Civil society organizations, Journalists, media houses and Community members, religious leaders, youth, women, private sector, and Anti-Corruption Commission officials and others to be determined during inception.

-Secondary documentation: A review of related documents will also be important to establish key insights relevant to the effective implementation of the project.
-It is expected that the assessment and data collection will use a mixed methodology approach, combining the use of secondary data, primary quantitative data collected through electronic/digital data systems, and primary qualitative data.
-The evaluation must collect detailed demographic data on target beneficiary groups (both direct and indirect beneficiaries) in the project locations.
-All data, both qualitative and quantitative must also be disaggregated by location, age, sex, disability, etc. All data and analysis developed must be handed over to ISPR at the end of the evaluation and must be in English.
+Secondary documentation: A review of related documents will also be essential to establish critical insights relevant to the effective implementation of the project.
+The assessment and data collection are expected to use a mixed methodology approach, combining secondary data, primary quantitative data collected through electronic/digital data systems, and primary qualitative data.
+The evaluation must collect detailed demographic data on target beneficiary groups (direct and indirect beneficiaries) in the project locations.
+Qualitative and quantitative data must also be disaggregated by location, age, sex, disability, etc. All data and analysis developed must be handed over to ISPR at the end of the evaluation and must be in English.

-Triangulation of information gathered during the quantitative and qualitative research will be a critical aspect of this evaluation.
-The analysis must provide a clear explanation of how the different data sets relate to one another and how they relate to the findings in the secondary documentation.
-The complete Result Frame (RF) detailing the process, output, and outcome indicators will be provided to the selected consultant prior to project initiation.
+Triangulation of information gathered during the quantitative and qualitative research will be critical to this evaluation.
+The analysis must clearly explain how the different data sets relate to one another and how they relate to the findings in the secondary documentation.
+The complete Result Frame (RF) detailing the process, output, and outcome indicators will be provided to the selected consultant before evaluation initiation.
 Furthermore, it should combine evaluation tools based on international standards and guidelines, notably OECD DAC Quality Standards.